sanuragi-redhat/Red-Hat-OpenShift-v4.18---AirGapped/ReadMe.md

 - Downloading and Pushing OCP-Base-Images

-2.3.
-Mirror OCP 4.12 Images to Quay Mirror Registry
+#### ✅  Mirror OCP 4.18 Images to Quay Mirror Registry

 - Download and Install oc-mirror cli command line tool to use the plugin to download images.
 - Mirror the version images to the internal container registry
 - Create the ImageSetConfiguration with the cluster version and redhat-operator index image
 - Listing Operators after pushed in Quay registry.

-## 3. Installing a OpenShift Cluster in a Disconnected Network on Baremetal Machines
+#### ✅ Installing a OpenShift Cluster in a Disconnected Network on Baremetal Machines

-3.1.
-Installing a OpenShift Cluster Setup.

 - Generating an SSH private key and adding it to the agent
 - Manually creating the installation configuration file